steeplenet/ngx-progress-button/README.md

 ```

-Your module file where a ngx-progress-button directive is used:
+Your module file for a module that will use a ngx-progress-button directive:
 ```
     import { NgxProgressButtonModule } from 'ngx-progress-button';